GenchoBG/LSTM-Name-Generator/README.md

 # LSTM-Name-Generator
-Generating Bulgarian-like names using an LSTM Neural Networks
+Generating names using an LSTM Neural Networks